KF Trepça: Post war (1999–present)

 Trepça came back to the Football Superleague of Kosovo in 2006 after playing almost one decade in lower tiers.
 Trepça managed to win the Football Superleague of Kosovo in the 2009-10 season thanks to two goals from the captain Elvis Osmani on the last matchday against Besa Pejë.
 Nevertheless, Trepça relegated once again after finishing last in 2015.
 In 2016 they were crowned champions of First Football League of Kosovo and promoted to the Football Superleague of Kosovo.
 However, they were not able to stay for more than one season in the Superleague after finishing 11th and relegating to the First Football League of Kosovo.

 Supporters

 Trepça's main supporters are Torcida Mitrovicë.
 They were founded by Shefqet Begu also known as Qeti in 1984.
 His inspiration came from Torcida Split, the oldest European ultras.
 Torcida Mitrovicë are considered to be the oldest Albanian ultras.
-Except of the Trepça clubs, they also support the Albanian national team.
+Except of the Trepça clubs, they also support the Albania national team.